Opening reception November 17th from 6-8 PM.

-UrbanGlass presents UrbanSparkle, an annual holiday exhibition of artists exploring the material of glass as adornment.
-In the spirit of the holidays, works selected for this installation embody the transcendent quality of glass to glimmer, gleam and sparkle.
+UrbanSparkle is UrbanGlass' annual exhibition of artists exploring the material of glass as adornment in tandem with New York City Jewelry Week.
+In the spirit of the holidays, works selected for this exhibition embody the transcendent quality of glass to glimmer, gleam and sparkle.
 Against the backdrop of a seasonal shift to the cold dark days of winter, this exhibition features objects of ornamentation and light that only a material as spellbinding as glass can create.

 LocationAgnes Varis Art Center